 Types of Adoption

-Approximately 120,000 children are adopted across the United States every year.
+Approximately 100,000 - 150,000 children are adopted across the United States every year.
 While some children are adopted after a journey through the U.S. foster care system, others are adopted at birth.
-In 2015, U.S. families also adopted 5,674 babies and children from other countries, according to the U.S. Department of State.
+In 2018, U.S. families also adopted over 4,000 babies and children from other countries, according to the Bureau of Consular Affairs.

 Adopting through a private agency is a popular option for families with the financial resources to pursue this path.
 By adopting a child through an agency, families can rely on agency contacts, resources and professionals to help with the transition and prepare them for the journey.
 Another reason families choose private adoption is if they have their hearts set on a newborn child.
 Most other types of adoption, including international and public agency, cannot guarantee a newborn.